Lojaleto/get_practicum_env/README.md

 # get_practicum_env
-Yandex practicum environment install and start jupyter scripts
+Yandex practicum environment install and run jupyter scripts

 script mount /opt/notebooks as /opt/notebooks in container. this is the jupyter root folder.